-The mission of the DCCCD is to equip students for successful living and responsible citizenship in a rapidly changing local, national and world community.
-We do this by providing accessible, accredited, affordable, cost-effective, quality educational opportunities for development of intellectual skills, job skills, personal growth and/or transfer to a baccalaureate program.
-In fulfilling our purpose, we further cultural, economic and workforce development in the communities we serve.
+national and world community.
+The District does this by providing accessible, accredited, affordable, cost-effective, quality learning opportunities for development of intellectual skills, job skills, personal growth and/or transfer to a baccalaureate program.
+In fulfilling the purpose, the District furthers cultural, economic and workforce development in the communities served.
+In all its efforts, the District strives to meet the needs and exceed the expectations of those the District serves.

-District Philosophy and Goals